hazelcast/hazelcast-demos/README.md

 ## Application Demos

+* [Real-time Trade Monitor](./realtime-trade-monitor) - Monitors financial market by running continuous queries over Kafka trade stream.
+Queries used to compute real-time aggregates and to do a drill down to the individual trade level.
+These appear on a trader screens.
 * [Bitcoin Death Cross](./bitcoin-death-cross) - Predicting 2018's downward trend for Bitcoin.
 * [Real-time Image Recognition](./realtime-image-recognition) - Recognizes images present in the webcam video input with a model trained with CIFAR-10 dataset.
 * [Twitter Cryptocurrency Sentiment Analysis](./cryptocurrency-sentiment-analysis) - Twitter content is analyzed in real time to